alex-louvet/partitions/doc/classes.md

 # classes.cpp

-This is the file refering to set system generation, it contains all the object defined for the purpose of the experiments.
+This is the file referring to set system generation, it contains all the object defined for the purpose of the experiments.

 ## `class Point`